 - 1 cup oats

 - 1 cup flour

 - Grease a 2-quart (2 inches deep baking dish).

 - Spread out peaches in the bottom of the baking dish.
 Splash with rum (optional).

 - In a separate bowl, mix all other ingredients, making sure that the butter is well absorbed into dry ingredients.
 The mixture should have a crumbly texture.
-Add to the baking dish and top with the pecans if desired.
+Spread the oatmeal mixture evenly over the peaches.

 - Bake for 30 minutes or until top is golden brown.